dmabery/dltn.io/content/about.md

 From 2017–2019, I participated in a leadership college and internship program at Bayside Church.
 When I graduated the program, I was hired as the Communicators Director for one of the campuses and then became the Global Social Media Manager.

 # About the blog
-I like to read history and biography (though I've been able to do that a lot less of that during my first year of law school.)
+I like to read history and biography (though I've been able to do that a lot less of that during my time law school).

 One of my favorite things about reading history is discovering little quotes and stories that either aren't popular or are lost and buried in dusty books somewhere.
 So, when I come across those interesting stories and quotes, I share them here.
 I do so because (1) I like to share them with others and (2) it helps me learn, memorize them, and have a place where I can find them all in one place.